jeffmagill/jeffmagill.dev/content/blog/crafting a-developer-website-for-professional-growth.md

 ### Storytelling And Your Personal Brand

 A professional blog is your chance to tell your story—think of it as your origin story, minus the radioactive spider bite.
 It's where your projects, creativity, and personality collide.
-As **[Brad Frost](https://bradfrost.com/blog/post/write-on-your-own-website/)**, creator of [Atomic Design](https://atomicdesign.bradfrost.com/), writes: _"Writing on your own website associates your thoughts and ideas with you as a person."_ A great professional blog how you think, how you solve problems, and why you're the kind of developer people want to collaborate with.
+As **[Brad Frost](https://bradfrost.com/blog/post/write-on-your-own-website/)**, creator of [Atomic Design](https://atomicdesign.bradfrost.com/), writes: _"Writing on your own website associates your thoughts and ideas with you as a person."_ A great professional blog shows how you think, how you solve problems, and why you're the kind of developer people want to collaborate with.

 ### The Self-Closing Tag

-Your website should reflect your journey as a professional.
+Your website should reflect your journey as a developer.
 As you build and maintain it, focus on incorporating current trends, addressing relevant challenges, and telling your unique story.
 With a thoughtful approach, your portfolio can become a powerful tool in showcasing not just what you do, but how well you can do it.

 These ideas, along with the resources below helped shape my thoughts on how I would build [my website](/) and [work portfolio](/projects).